 • Payday loans and monthly renewals : Some payday loans automatically renew every month until they are repaid in full.
 Some lenders will try to use this to their advantage by telling the bankruptcy court that the loan is newer than 60 days old.
 You and your bankruptcy attorney can help the court make the decision that is best for you by making sure that the court is aware of the initial date of the loan.
 The court will often take into consideration the nature of these types of loan agencies and refer to the date the loan was originally obtained.

 • Post-dated prevention : If a lender has a post dated check for an amount that you cannot afford to pay, protect yourself.
 Many people just close the bank account.
 Alternatively, you can pay a small fee to the bank to stop payment on that check.
 This will give you time to manage the debt through the court without the additional stress of the loss of those funds.

 The purpose of bankruptcy is to help borrowers who have gotten in over their heads with lenders.
 Filing bankruptcy can be a sort of “reset” button for debtors.
 Bankruptcy Court must balance the interest of borrowers and lenders, alike.
 Bankruptcy has helped many people find relief from expensive payday loans, and get a fresh financial start once again.
 With the right lawyer at your side, the court will be able to make the most informed decision as they attempt to carry out the law and help you find relief from your overwhelming debt.

 The attorneys at Hall & Navarro have decades of experience with the local courts.
 They know the bankruptcy process well.
 They have helped hundreds of people find relief from overwhelming debt, and get a fresh financial start.
 If you or a loved one need help from payday loans or any other burden of debt, take the first step by completing our free online case evaluation.
-Our legal team will then contact you to arrange a free consultation to see if filing bankruptcy could help you.
+Our legal team will then contact you to arrange a consultation to see if filing bankruptcy could help you.